Fuzzy Inference System: Simple Logic, Genius Results!

 To grasp how a Fuzzy Inference System processes information and makes decisions, let’s explore its key functional blocks and see how each part contributes to the overall system.

-Let’s bring this to life using a practical example: a smart braking system in a self-driving car.
-This system must calculate how hard to apply the brakes, based on two uncertain, constantly changing factors:
+Consider a practical example: a smart braking system in a self-driving car.
+The system must determine how hard to apply the brakes based on two uncertain and dynamic factors:

 The fuzzification block is the first step in the Fuzzy Inference System (FIS).
 Its main job is to take crisp numerical input, such as the kind you get from sensors or measurement devices.
 It then converts this data into fuzzy values that the system can understand.
 This means mapping a single input to multiple fuzzy categories (or sets) with varying degrees of membership between 0 and 1.